mwebb33/slab_application_examples/sld2-getting-started/how-is-it-organized.md

 # Repositories

-The hardware drivers and application examples stored on [Github](https://github.com/SiliconLabs), in public Git repositories.
+The hardware drivers and application examples are stored on [Github](https://github.com/SiliconLabs) in public Git repositories.

 ## Hardware Drivers
-Drivers for third-party devices such as sensors, displays, interfaces for variouse type of hardware.
+These are drivers for third-party devices such as sensors, displays, and interfaces for various types of hardware.

-> Deprecated repository, newly developed drivers for the application examples is stored in the Third Party Hardware Drivers GSDK Extension.
+> Deprecated repository, the newly developed drivers for the application examples are stored in the Third-Party Hardware Drivers GSDK Extension.

 [https://github.com/SiliconLabs/platform_hardware_drivers](https://github.com/SiliconLabs/platform_hardware_drivers)

-## Third Party Hardware Drivers - GSDK Extension
+## Third-Party Hardware Drivers - GSDK Extension
-SDK Extension for Third Party hardware drivers for EFM32 and EFR32.
+SDK Extension for Third-Party hardware drivers for EFM32 and EFR32.

 [https://github.com/SiliconLabs/platform_hardware_drivers_sdk_extensions](https://github.com/SiliconLabs/platform_hardware_drivers_sdk_extensions)

 ## Wireless Applications by technology
 The Application Examples Program provides real-life application examples for most of the popular wireless technologies.
-The examples stored in separated repositories.
+These examples are stored in separate repositories.

 [https://github.com/SiliconLabs/application_examples](https://github.com/SiliconLabs/application_examples)